Harbor Patrol

 Thank you for your support in 2023!
 Thanks to our generous donors, we met our fundraising goal of $75,000 to help pay for new bunker gear and other crucial marine fire suppression equipment, along with updated Forward Looking InfraRed (FLIR) thermal imaging systems for multiple vessels.

-The 2024 Harbor Happy Hour fundraising event takes place on Thursday, June 13, 2024.
+The 2024 Harbor Patrol Unit fundraiser takes place online this summer.
 Check back for more details!

 Seattle is known for its spectacular waterways, stunning shorelines, packed beaches, and enthusiastic boating community.
 Ensuring the safety of those who live, work, and play on our waters not only takes specialized equipment, but also a highly-skilled, multidisciplined team trained to respond to a broad array of water-related emergencies.